 Me: Do you think it could be that your parents have learned a thing or two by parenting you and your brother, and they make changes to what they do based on what they learned?

 Her: I’m definitely the guinea pig in the family, but they shouldn’t change what they do.

 Me: So, if they baked you a birthday cake, and it flopped because they made a mistake, they should not correct their mistake when they are baking a cake for her birthday.

 Her: Right!! [long pause] Well, that’s not a good example because I don’t care about the cake.
 But everything else they should do the same.

-Her examples of favoritsm sounded to my parental ear like the run of the mill advantages of youngest status rather than favoritism, but her pain was real.
+Her examples of favoritism sounded to my parental ear like the run-of-the-mill advantages of youngest status rather than favoritism, but her pain was real.
 I don’t live in her home, and it is possible that her parents do favor the younger daughter.
-But isn’t is also possible that some kids are hyper sensitive to fairness and less flexible at sharing parental time and attention?
+But isn’t is also possible that some kids are hypersensitive to fairness and less flexible at sharing parental time and attention?

 Image credit: CorruptKitten